reneintveld/gettingandcleaningdata/CodeBook.md

 ## Conclusion

-With the tidy data set we could do several further analysis, for instance try to register which activity a subject is doing based on the sensor data.
+With the tidy data set we could do several further analyses, for instance try to register which activity a subject is doing based on the sensor data.
 Eg. with machine learning we could predict the activity name based on the 66 measurements.